mechcloud/mechcloud-helm-charts/README.md

   - VPC
   - Subnet
   - Virtual Servers
-  - Kubernetes (Supported for IBM Cloud only)
+  - Kubernetes (Supported for IBM Cloud only in this release)